That-Cool-Coder/is-it-rick/README.md

 ## Purpose

-To allow people to quickly and easily check if a URL leads to a Rick Roll.
+To allow people to quickly and easily check if a given URL leads to a Rick Roll.

 ## Organisation of documentation